and Practical Information

 Both Fontainebleau and Singapore campuses have:

-- An international business library with books, periodicals and online access to business and management issues
+- A Research & Learning Hub with books, periodicals and online access to business and management issues

 - A restaurant in which lunches are served buffet-style, with a wide variety allowing you to select dishes according to taste and dietary requirements